-- (i) Students on professional programmes are expected to model the behaviours set out by the relevant professional body.
-In cases where a student's conduct and behaviour does not meet expected standards, the student will be invited to discuss the concerns with programme team staff (typically the Programme Leader and the departmental lead for Fitness to Practise matters). - (ii) It is likely that most cases will be of a minor nature and that, having had the opportunity to discuss the concerns with academic staff, students will develop a clearer sense of expected professional behaviour.
-A record of the meeting, describing the nature of the concerns and any actions agreed should be kept on the student's file until the end of the student's studies and provide the student with a copy.
-Possible courses of action at this stage could include (but not restricted to) a behavioural contract, action plan, apology, further work to demonstrate their engagement with, and understanding of the appropriate professional code of conduct and standards.
+- Students on professional programmes are expected to model the (i) behaviours set out by the relevant professional body.
+In cases where a student's conduct and behaviour does not meet expected standards, the student will be invited to discuss the concerns with programme team staff (typically the Programme Leader and the School Lead for Fitness to Practise matters). - (ii) It is likely that most cases will be of a minor nature and that, having had the opportunity to discuss the concerns with academic staff, students will develop a clearer sense of expected professional behaviour.
+A record of the meeting, describing the nature of the concerns and any actions agreed should be kept on the student's file until the end of the student's studies and the student provided with a copy.
+Possible courses of action at this stage could include (but are not restricted to) a behavioural contract, action plan, apology, further work to demonstrate their engagement with, and understanding of the appropriate professional code of conduct and standards.
 If any further fitness to practise concerns arise, such records may be referred to.
 Should no further issues arise, this stage 1 warning would normally not be declared in references to future employers or professional regulators.

-- (iii) If the matter cannot be resolved at Stage 1, including if the student disputes the allegations or the outcome, or fails to engage with an agreed action plan or other further work, a formal investigation will be undertaken in accordance with 9.7.2 of these regulations.
-If a Panel is subsequently convened and it judges the allegations against the student are upheld, the full range of sanctions detailed in 9.7.8 will apply. - (iv) Where, however, the complaint is more serious, or if it calls for an investigation, or the alleged offence is outside the normal jurisdiction of the staff directly involved, the matter should be referred to the Faculty Disciplinary Officer or nominee, who will decide on the next steps in accordance with 9.7.2.
+- (iii) If the matter cannot be resolved at Stage 1, including if the student disputes the allegations or the outcome, or fails to engage with an agreed action plan or other further work, the matter will proceed to the Stage two referral stage in accordance with 9.7.2 of these regulations.
+If a Panel is subsequently convened and it judges the allegations against the student are upheld, the full range of sanctions detailed in 9.7.7 will apply. - (iv) Where, however, the complaint is more serious, or if it calls for an investigation, or the alleged offence is outside the normal jurisdiction of the staff directly involved, the matter should be referred to the Faculty Disciplinary Officer or nominee, who will decide on the next steps in accordance with 9.7.2.

-9.7.2 Stage 2: The Formal Stage
+9.7.2 Stage 2: The Formal Stage Referral Stage

-- Upon receipt of a referral, the Faculty Disciplinary Officer (or nominee) will (i) commission an investigation in accordance with regulation 9.7.3 unless they decide that: - (a) the matter is not sufficiently serious to justify Stage 2 formal fitness practise action, or - (b) due to the serious nature of the alleged behaviour and potential risk to the wider University community, the possibility of an interim Restriction or Precautionary Suspension should be considered and the matter referred for a case conference to be convened in accordance with the procedures described in Section 17 and Appendix C of the Handbook, or - (c) proceedings should be paused in accordance with regulation 9.4.2, or - there is evidence of exceptional proceedings not to pursue the case (d)
+- (i) Upon receipt of a referral, the Faculty Disciplinary Officer (or nominee) will commission an investigation in accordance with regulation 9.7.3 unless they decide that: - (a) the matter is not sufficiently serious to justify the commission of an investigation and the case can be referred back to Stage 1 to resolve the matter, or - (b) the facts have been established and/or the information available is sufficient such that an investigation under 9.7.2 is not required and the case can continue to section 9.7.4, or

+- due to the serious nature of the alleged behaviour and potential risk to (c) the wider University community, the possibility of an interim Restriction or Precautionary Suspension should be considered and the matter referred for a case conference to be convened in accordance with the procedures described in Section 17 and Appendix C of the Handbook, or - (d) proceedings should be paused in accordance with regulation 9.4.2, or - there is evidence of exceptional circumstances not to pursue the case